akeneo/pim-api-docs/content/app-portal/manage-app-availability.md

 ## Remove your app from the Akeneo App Store

 Once your app is published on the Akeneo App Store, only an Akeneo administrator can remove your app from the App Store.
-Please, contact us if you want to remove your app from our App Store.
+Please, contact us via the [Helpdesk platform](https://apps-support.akeneo.com) if you want to remove your app from our App Store.